-Working from home changes your sex life and relationship — here’s how to make sure the change is positive
+How to keep your relationship intact if you’re forced to work from home because of the coronavirus outbreak

 - source

-- A new survey of 3,900 people found that 64% of workers think being able to work from home would improve their sex life and benefit their romantic relationship.
+- Many more workers worldwide report working from home as a precautionary measure.

-- The main benefit is having more time to see your partner, whether they are also home during the day or before and after their work hours.
+- Working from home can impact’s one relationship in a few major ways, relationship coaches and those who work remotely regularly told Business Insider.

-- But relationship coaches say problems could arise, such as an imbalance where the remote worker takes on all the couple’s chores, or feelings of loneliness and isolation setting in.
+- The main benefit is having more time to see your partner, relationship and love coaches say.
+But there’s also room for problems like miscommunication over who does chores or fights over disruptions such as noises.

 - To avoid problems, and to get a boost to your love life from a remote job, follow a few steps, such as establishing who will do what chores and scheduling in date time.